A New Look at Lent

 The result was always a wide smile, sometimes a tear.

 This communal loving relationship was the functional expression of the “Body of Christ” – all members different from each other, caring for each other, in different ways, all valued the same by God.
-That’s the Cosmic Beauty & Power of the “Body of Christ” relationship with God.
-Now, and forever.
+That’s the Cosmic Beauty & Power of the “Body of Christ” relationship.

-My friend’s “New Look at Lent“ by Repenting: “Create in me a new, clean heart”, and by “Loving one another as I (Christ) love you” fulfills Christ’s mission on Good Friday & Easter Sunday, reconciling God & man.
-My friend’s “New Look at Lent” experiences the presence of God in the Sanctuary of his soul, Not by Giving-Up something Good, but by Doing something Good.
+My friend’s “New Look at Lent“ by Repenting: “Create in me a new, clean heart”, and Penance by “Loving one another as I (Christ) love you” fulfills Christ’s mission on Good Friday & Easter Sunday, reconciling God & man.
+My friend’s “New Look at Lent” experiences the presence of God in the Sanctuary of his soul, Not by Giving-Up Something, but by Doing an Act o Kindness.

 The Above YouTube Music Video with Lyrics Captures the essence of this Blog Post’s Message.